paths-erc/atlas/src/components/Intro/titles/titles.md

 **Titles** are directly linked to the related **Manuscripts**, by means of the CLM ID, and to the **Works** they refer to, by means of the *Clavis Coptica*.

-A brief description of decorations and of the script (modular typology, axis, possible presence of thick-and-thin style) is also provided, when possible.
+A brief description of the decorations and of the script (modular typology, axis, possible presence of thick-and-thin style) is also provided, when possible.

 Coptic titles can be browsed and searched in a range of ways, amongst which the easiest and most intuitive ones are by:
 - *Clavis Coptica* attributed to the work